Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 Everyone needs somewhere to store their source code, this gitlab instance is responsible to house my own projects which i do not want to have on any other SaaS solution (Github).
 I do a lot of security research, writing malware etc. for professional use.
 Working as a pentester and Security Researcher I hate going out and compromising a client (on purpose and with authorization), and my malware is detected by signatures or even before execution time.
 Before I started hosting my own gitlab, I did a test with creating a unseen custom backdoor, tested on a fully updated windows 10, upload it to a private repo, wait for a week and retest it on a __fresh__ windows 10 instance... detected, while yes it was not a 'state of the art' malware, but it was enough for me to question where i should store my research.
 Remember, the cloud is just someone else computer.
 I also store all the states and maps for SaltStack on my Gitlab, which makes it accessible even if my internet dies.

 ### Nginx Reverse Proxy
+2 vCPU/2GB RAM/32GB Disk
 A simple reverse proxy for my different web services, nothing that's out of the ordinary.
 This VM also handles Lets Encrypt TLS Certificates.

+### Grafana
+So Grafana is the last component in the TIG(V)-Stack, an its the famous frontend that all homelabbers love to show off!

 ## Malware
 Now for the fun stuff, my malware net is the most restrictive net that i have, basically only accessible from a VPN and only have a outbound monitored internet connection.
 This is also the Segment that have the VMs in highest rotation, for good reason.
 Its purpose is basically a safe place to detonate malware and reverse live samples.